Apoc101/TerminaLibs/README.md

 # TerminaLibs

-Basically the way this works is that it generates a random number from 0 to 5, so 5 possible combinations

-It then does a case switch and for every case it returns a Console.ReadLine with the madlib and string concatenation.
+Check ``main`` branch for explanation

-To run, just double click MadLibs.exe
+To run, just extract the zip and run MadLibs.exe